 If you have leftover fresh sputum or reconstituted sediment, always use new SR to decontaminate and liquefy the sputum or the sediment before running the assay.
-See Section 10, Assay Procedure or Section 10.2, Procedure for Unprocessed Sputum.
+See Section 10 or Procedure for Unprocessed Sputum.

 If you have a sufficient leftover SR-treated sample and are within 4 hours of the initial addition of SR to the sample, you can use the leftover sample to prepare and process a new cartridge.
 When retesting, always use a new cartridge and start the test immediately.
-See Section 10.3, Preparing the Cartridge.
+See Section 10.3.